 In the Heart of America's College Town

 With 52 colleges and universities, plus nearly 400,000 students from all over the world, Boston is a pretty amazing place to be.
-And with our location right downtown on Commonwealth Avenue, Bay State College is in the middle of it all, close to great restaurants, clubs, trendy shopping, and Boston Common.
+And with our location right downtown on St. James Ave., Bay State College is in the middle of it all, close to great restaurants, clubs, trendy shopping, and Boston Common.

 Of course, there's much more to life at Bay State than just our great location.
 On our campus in Boston's historic Back Bay neighborhood, you'll discover a diverse but closely-knit community of students, faculty and staff who will make you feel welcome from the start.
 Whether you choose to live on campus or commute, your Bay State experience is sure to bring out the best in you--academically, professionally and personally.